conda-forge/conda-forge.github.io/docs/how-to/basics/rerender.md

 - Updates in the build matrix due to new versions of Python, NumPy, PERL, R, etc.
 - Updates in conda-forge pinning that affect the feedstock.
 - Build issues that a feedstock configuration update will fix (follow us on [Zulip](https://conda-forge.zulipchat.com/) to know about those).

 :::

 There are two ways of rerendering a feedstock:

-- Via bot commands in the feedstock issue tracker
+- Via bot commands on the feedstock issue tracker
 - Using `conda-smithy` locally

 ## With bot commands